About Sydney Gruenhage

 Emotion-Focused Therapy (EFT)

-This integrative approach allows Sydney to tailor therapy to each client’s unique needs, combining cognitive, relational, and bodily experiences to promote healing and growth.
+This integrative approach allows me to tailor therapy to each client’s unique needs, combining cognitive understanding, relational insight, and body-based awareness to support meaningful healing and growth.

-Sydney has extensive experience working with children and adolescents, as well as their families, through play therapy and Sand Tray Therapy (ages 3 and up).
-Since 2023, she has trained closely under Dr. Madeleine De Little, founder of NSST, gaining specialized expertise in supporting children through creative and relational therapeutic methods.
+I have extensive experience working with children and adolescents, as well as their parents and families, using play therapy and Sand Tray Therapy (ages 3 and up).
+Since 2023, I have trained closely under Dr. Madeleine De Little, founder of NSST, gaining specialized expertise in creative and relational approaches to child counselling.

-Through sand tray and play therapy, Sydney helps young clients express emotions, explore challenges, and develop coping skills in a safe and engaging environment.
-She partners closely with parents, providing guidance and strategies to support emotional regulation, strengthen family bonds, and foster resilience in everyday life.
+Through play and sand tray, children can express emotions, explore challenges, and develop coping skills in ways that feel safe and developmentally appropriate.
+I partner closely with parents and caregivers, offering guidance and strategies to support emotional regulation, strengthen family relationships, and foster resilience at home.

 Grief and loss